Wednesday, June 19, 2019

 As for Mlle Hesmez or Hesme, sometime chanteuse légère at the Lyon Grand Théâtre (1854, Les Diamants de la couronne, La Dame blanche), she seems to have arrived a few months later, from Metz (do I see the hand of Papa Dalmont?).
 She was given every chance.
 Puffed in the press, she made her first appearance in the proven Pépito, then as Venus in Vénus au moulin d’Ampiphiros, after which she was given roles in Les Dragées de la baptême (behind Maréschal) and Le Guetteur de nuit (behind Dalmont)Three less-or-more flops.
 So Pépito was brought out again.
 The pretty girl, of whom the Figaro had praised the 'charme, intellingence et distinction', with the little voice, then disappeared from theatrical annals.

 Another to-be-core member of the troupe had, already, made her arrival at the theatre.
 Aurélie Mareschal (sic) was another secondary Conservatoire prize-winner from the crop of ’55, but she proved to have the right temperament for the Bouffes, and went on to make a splendid mini-career with Offenbach.
 Given her chance in the brief Dragées de la baptême and confirmed when taking over the part of Pierrot in Les Pantins de Violette, she was given the creation of the part of Grittly in Le 66.
-Its success led to her being allotted the premieres of Hassenhut’s Le Cuvier, then M’sieu Landry with Dalmont, before she introduced another memorable role as Fleur-de-Soufre in Croquefer.
+Its success led to her being allotted the premieres of Hassenhut’s Le Cuvier, then as Suzanne in M’sieu Landry with Dalmont, before she introduced another memorable role as Fleur-de-Soufre in Croquefer.
 The British press, writing of the new little theatre quoth ‘Dalmont and Mareschal are the favourite lady artists’.
 Britain was soon to find out: the pair led the Bouffes company to London, for a season at the St James’s Theatre, where Aurélie played Croquefer, Pépito, Le 66, Le Savetier et le Financier, Les Pantins de Violette, L’Orgue de Barbarie to delighted audiences through two summer months.
 Back in Paris, she joined Dalmont and new-girl Lise Tautin to create Mariage aux lanternes, featured in Les Petits Prodiges and the Haitian opérette Simonne, played Vent du soir, and introduced Delibes’s L’Omelette à la Follembuche.
 She had no role in Orphée aux enfers, and, when the piece ran on and on, the authors decided to write in the part of Amphitrite for her.
 They did not make the same error twice: in 1859, when Geneviève de Brabant was launched it was Aurélie who was Geneviève.
 When she moved on, it was to the Théatre Déjazet (Cicalda in Double deux), and soon after to Marseille … where, so the Conservatoire records say, baldly, that she died in January 1862.
 And no one seems to have noticed.

 Aurélie Mareschal